 Tips to Get a Part-Time Job While Studying Abroad

-You should consider part-time work if you believe it will improve your CV, knowledge, or abilities while also allowing you to maintain your course schedule.
+You should consider part-time work if you believe it will improve your CV, knowledge, or abilities while allowing you to maintain your course schedule.

 Tip 1: Keep An Open Mind

 First and foremost, when looking for a part-time job abroad, the wise thing would be to keep an open mind.
-Since these jobs are about financing your weekend trips and other living expenses, try to worry less about how they will look on your resume and focus on how flexible it is.
+Since these jobs are about financing your weekend trips and other living expenses, worry less about how they will look on your resume and focus on how flexible it is.
 You want a job that works with your class schedule, not according to your classy resume, as you are still studying.
 Anything works, from a housekeeper, babysitter, kitchen worker, office assistant and whatnot.
 Focus on finding a job you can easily commute to from your university or flat.
 Is your nearest cafe looking for a part-time barista?
 A family in need of a lunchtime dog walker?
 Being creative and remembering new places call for new adventures.

 Tip 2: Work On Your Resume Ahead Of Time

 While you can search and apply online for a part-time position, many vacancies are filled informally by just walking in and handing the manager your resume.
 That’s why it’s essential always to carry printed copies of your resume when out and about so you can easily apply if you find an interesting establishment.
 Also, remember that if you are in a place where the native language is not English, it would always be great to prepare two resumes, one in English and the other in the native language.

 Tip 3: Always Dress To Impress